Aleixis/Unideals2/README.md

 Stripe (>=10.7.0)

+### Setting up the database

-Also, make sure you have run the database file (see server/UniDeals.sql) on your own database.
-In the file (server/db.js), you need to change your database user, host, and password.(Ying's branch)
+1. Run the database file server/UniDeals.sql on your own database management system(PostgreSQL).

+3. In the file server/db.js, make sure to update the database connection details including user, host, and password.(Ying's branch)

-1. Run `ng serve` for a development server for Angular.
-Then navigate to http://localhost:4200/.
-The application will automatically reload if you change any of the source files.
+### Running the development server

+1. Start the Angular development server:`ng serve`

+Navigate to http://localhost:4200/ in your web browser.

-2. Open a new terminal and navigate to the root folder of the server by using `cd server`.Then, install the 'cors' module using npm, you can do this by running the following command in your terminal or command prompt:'npm install cors'.
-Then, run `node server.js` to start the Node.js server.
+2. Open a new terminal and navigate to the root folder of the server (server/).

+3. Start the Node.js server:`node server.js`

-Now you should be able to view the project.
+Now you should be able to view and interact with the UniDeals website.

 ## Code scaffolding